-The judgement on the effectiveness of the marking policy rests on the impact that marking and feedback have on students' progress.
+The judgement on the effectiveness of the marking policy rests on the impact that marking and feedback have on learners' progress.
 The following points are considered as indicators of effective marking and feedback:

-- Students showed that they understood the purpose of the marking or feedback was individually tailored to their needs to help them develop academically. - Teachers' handwriting is easy to read, and all spelling, grammar and punctuation is correct. - Marking recognises successes against the learning objective and helps students understand what they have done well. - Teachers provide constructive feedback to students so that they can identify and understand how they can improve their learning. - Action points for improvement are given that specifically relate to instances in the marked work and give opportunities for pupils to close the gap to have a positive impact on their personalised Steppingstones targets. - Teachers use assessment to check on how well their teaching is achieving the learning objectives and adjust their teaching accordingly. - Students will be able to articulate what they need to do to progress.
+- learners showed that they understood the purpose of the marking or feedback was individually tailored to their needs in order to help them develop academically. - teachers' handwriting is easy to read, and all spelling, grammar and punctuation is correct. - marking recognises successes against the learning objective and helps learners understand what they have done well. - teachers provide constructive feedback to learners so that they can identify and understand how they can improve their learning. - action points for improvement are given, that specifically relate to instances in the marked work and give opportunities for learners to close the gap to have a positive impact on their personalised Steppingstones targets. - teachers use assessment to check on how well their teaching is achieving the learning objectives and adjust their teaching accordingly. - learners will be able to articulate what they need to do in order to progress.

-Every member of staff working with The Orchard students is responsible and accountable for correcting and developing English language skills across all subjects.
-We have a policy of marking 100% of student work completed and providing accurate, relevant, personal, and developmental feedback to support progression.
+Every member of staff working with Orchard learners is responsible and accountable for correcting and developing English language skills across all subjects.
+We have a policy of marking 100% of learner work completed and providing accurate, relevant, personal, and developmental feedback to support progression.

-Writing, Speaking and Listening, and Reading
+Writing, Speaking, and Listening and Reading